PySCeS/PyscesToolbox/README.md

 ## Basic usage

-To start a PySCeSToolbox session in a IPython notebook:
+To start a PySCeSToolbox session in a Jupyter notebook:

- 1. Start up the IPython Notebook using the ``ipython notebook`` command in the terminal on Linux or by opening "IPython Notebook.exe" on Windows
+ 1. Start up the Jupyter Notebook using the ``jupyter notebook`` command in the terminal
  2. Create a new notebook by clicking the ``New`` button on the top right of the window and selecting ``Python 2``
  3. Run the following three commands in the first cell: